Smart Green Mining

-Green Mining is SCG’s mining approach under the philosophy of “Where there is a plant, there is a green forest.”
+SCG’s Smart Green Mining: A Mining Model for harmonious co-existence of Local Community and Environment through biodiversity preservation and environmental protection approach with cutting-edge technology under the philosophy of “Where there is a cement plant, there is a green forest”.
 The mining practices incorporate SCG’s sustainable development guidelines and circular economy into operational and environmental management in alignment with legal requirements and international practices to preserve natural resources and minimize adverse environmental impacts.

 Environmentally Friendly Quarry Design

 SCG has developed innovative quarry design called “Semi-Open Cut” method that combines the mining techniques of “Open Cut” and “Open Pit” by leaving quarry boundary line as green wall or buffer zone around the quarry.
-The method is to maintain the visual aesthetic of the natural landscape and healthy forest ecosystem functions.
+The method is to maintain the visual aesthetic of the natural landscape and healthy forest ecosystem functions, as well as being a reference for mine rehabilitation.

 Mining process